Campylobacter ureolyticus

-Bacteroides ureolyticus is a species in the bacterial genus of Gram-negative, obligately anaerobic bacteria.
+Campylobacter ureolyticus (syn.
+Bacteroides ureolyticus) is a species in the bacterial genus Campylobacter of Gram-negative, obligately anaerobic bacteria.
 Bacteroides species are non-endospore-forming bacilli, and may be either motile or non-motile, depending on the species.
-The DNA base composition is 40–48% GC.

 Bacteroides are normally mutualistic, a substantial portion of the mammalian gastrointestinal flora, and they process complex molecules into simpler ones.
 As many as 10^{10}-10^{11} cells per gram of human feces have been reported.
 They can use simple sugars when available; however, the main sources of energy for Bacteroides species in the gut are complex host-derived and plant glycans.

 Pathophysiology

-Bacteroides ureolyticus has been isolated from pregnant women with symptoms of bacterial vaginosis.
+Campylobacter ureolyticus has been isolated from pregnant women with symptoms of bacterial vaginosis.